 Running a successful startup isn’t always easy.
-The need to save money while ensuring that your business is secure can often be a tricky balancing act.
+The need to save money while ensuring your business is secure can often be tricky.

-By utilizing multiple authentication factors, startups can remain relaxed, knowing that only those with legitimate credentials will have access to their businesses’ valuable assets.
+By utilizing multiple authentication factors, startups can remain relaxed, knowing that only those with legitimate credentials can access their businesses’ valuable assets.

 Secure remote access is an essential measure of protection that shouldn’t be overlooked when it comes to keeping your business safe.